YeshwanthKM/Hex-2048/README.md

 # Yesh Hex 2048
-This version of Hex 2048.
+This is a version of Hex 2048.